PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One1.md

 Tom wondered "How did the lady giant know?".
 A pang of regret that it was heard from a stranger, but it blended into the despair at being left in the forest.
 Tom had no reason to doubt the words of the kind giant, the motherly one: "No you beautiful young thing: make no mistake you are a girl."

-She knew already, despite her father's frightening insistence he only had boys.
-"Hide away." and she would try to think where, but there was no denial left.

 The giant's words echoed in her thoughts and again Tom felt surprise and shock.
 The kind words spoken by the giant had said themselves over and over bringing a churn to her gut.
-For as many times as Tom came to terms with this, it would return to unsettle her.
+For as many times as she came to terms with this, it would return to unsettle her.

+Tom knew now she knew this truth already, despite her father's frightening insistence he only had boys.
+"Hide away." and she would try to think where.
+There was no denial left.

 Chewing a grass-stalk, with her arms behind her head, she realised she was not actually looking at the sky.
 But now she did as her thoughtscape vanished and she saw the clouds in front of her.
 It would be getting dark soon.